neguso/AIMA/README.md

 AIMA Mobile Aplication

-todo:
+must have:
+- navigate activity intervals
+- create activity
+- update activity
+- delete activity
 - show a message when list is empty
 - logoff

+nice to have:
-- user profile
+- user profile view
-- user settings
+- settings view